Mhykerl-07/Oshodi-Isolo-waste-analysis/README.md

 # Effects of Bad Waste Management in Oshodi/Isolo LGA

 ## Overview
-This repository contains a detailed research report conducted in October 2024 on the impact of poor waste management in Oshodi/Isolo Local Government Area, Lagos, Nigeria.
+This contains a detailed research report conducted in October 2024 on the impact of poor waste management in Oshodi/Isolo Local Government Area, Lagos, Nigeria.
 The study highlights environmental, health, and social consequences and offers actionable recommendations for improvement.

 ## Objectives
 - Assess the current state of waste management